-If you choose to use these free VPNs then you run a very serious risk of contracting a malware infection as well as a cluttered, troublesome browsing experience.
-There’s little choice of servers and things like speed and stability of connection are far from guaranteed.
+If you choose to use these free VPN services then you run a very serious risk of contracting a malware infection as well as a cluttered and troublesome browsing experience.
+There’s little choice of servers and things like download speed and stability of connection are far from guaranteed.

 What happened to NordVPN’s free trial?